salvatore356/WaterShader/README.md

 We would like to express our gratitude to the creators and contributors of React, Three.js, GLSL, Shadertoy and the Leva library.
 Their fantastic work and open-source contributions enable us to create captivating shader effects and push the boundaries of visual experiences.

-We hope you enjoy exploring the SimpleShader repository and find inspiration to create your own stunning shader effects.
+We hope you enjoy exploring the WaterShader repository and find inspiration to create your own stunning shader effects.
 Happy coding!